 Program overview

 The Diploma in Food, Nutrition, and Health Transfer is a limited enrolment program designed in collaboration with UBC.
 This program allows graduates to gain acceptance into the Land and Food Systems Faculty at UBC and apply for the third year of the BSc in Food, Nutrition, and Health.
 It provides the essential prerequisite courses for the Dietetics Major at UBC, enhancing students' chances for admission.
-The program is structured to ensure that students are well-prepared for their future studies and careers in dietetics.
+The program is tailored for students who have completed specific courses and are committed to pursuing a career in dietetics.

-The Diploma in Food, Nutrition, and Health Transfer program is a full-time course that spans a minimum of 2 years.
-Here are some key features of the program structure:
+The Diploma in Food, Nutrition, and Health Transfer program is structured to be completed in a minimum of 2 years on a full-time, in-person basis.
+Students must adhere to the following structure:

 • Students have a maximum of 4 years to complete the required curriculum.